Aaduthoma007/Productivity-Management-System/README.md

 ## Getting Started

-To get started with the Productivity Management System, follow these steps:
+NB: This Does not include the database connection

-1. **Clone the repository**:
+ **Clone the repository**:
    ```sh
    git clone https://github.com/Aaduthoma007/Productivity-Management-System.git